-Alternatively, to improve resource utilization, a lowerpriority waiting job may be allowed to start execution in advance of the first job in the waiting queue, if the above described situation occurs, which we call non-blocking-style scheduling.
-Figure 7 shows how the task set in Table 1 is scheduled by the non-blocking-style version of FP{CA}.
+Alternatively, to improve resource utilization, a lower-priority waiting job may be allowed to start execution in advance of the first job in the waiting queue, if the above described situation occurs, which we call non-blocking-style scheduling.
+Figure 7 shows how the task set in Table 1 is scheduled by the non-blocking-style version of FPca.
 In this variant, the scheduler always runs the highest priority waiting job in the queue among all jobs that can actually run, given their resource (i.e. cache) constraints.
 This is done until there are no more jobs of that kind.
 In the example in Figure 7, we can see that at time instant 0, job J_4^1 starts execution although J_3^1 can not start.

 From the predictability point of view, the blocking-style scheduling is usually to be preferred, in which waiting jobs start execution in strict priority orders.
-The reason is that τ_h may suffer more interference than it is the case in the blocking-style scheduling, since in non-blocking-style scheduling, a lower priority task τ_l can execute earlier than a higher priority task τ_h , and must run to completion because of non-preemptive scheduling.
-As shown in Figure 7, due to the advanced execution of J_4^1 , J_3^1 's start time is delayed to time 3, and J_3^1 will finally miss its deadline.
+The reason is that τ_h may suffer more interference than it is the case in the blocking-style scheduling, since in the non-blocking-style scheduling, a lower priority task τ_l can execute earlier than a higher priority task τ_h , and must run to completion because of non-preemptive scheduling.
+As shown in Figure 7, due to the advanced execution of J_4^1 , the start time of J_3^1 is delayed to time 3, and J_3^1 will finally miss its deadline.
 In the worst case, this priority inversion effect could even cause unbounded interference to a task with even the highest priority.

 On the other hand, the non-blocking-style scheduling utilizes resources better, since it always tries to utilize the computing resources as much as possible.
 Regarding the complexity at runtime, this comes with the cost that the scheduler needs to keep track of more than the head of the priority queue, since lower priority tasks might be able to run.
 The blocking-style variant is more lightweight, since only the head of the priority queue needs to be checked.

 The system designer can choose to use blocking-style or non-blocking-style scheduling, as well as some compromise policy as a mixture of these two alternatives, according to the application requirement.
-It is out of the scope of this paper to compare them in detail.
+It is out of the scope of this paper to compare them in very detail.
 However, even though the schedulability analysis techniques proposed in this paper are done in the context of the blocking-style scheduling, they are also applicable to the non-blocking-style scheduling.
 For this, it is only necessary to incorporate some extra consideration of the interference caused by the lower priority jobs that may execute in advance of the analyzed job.
-We omit the detailed presentation of the analysis of nonblocking-style scheduling here due to page limitations, and referred the interested readers to our technical report [20].
+More details on this can be found in the appendix.